 Until the flower stem develops, plants exist as basal rosettes.

 Mature plants are nearly 3-1/3 feet (1 m) tall and have a milky sap.
 Stems are coarse and have branches.
 Leaves are oblong and 2 to 8 inches (5–20 cm) long.
 Leaves are evenly covered with bristly hairs and are alternate to one another along the stem.
 Leaf edges can be smooth, coarsely toothed, or shallowly lobed.
 Upper leaves are stalkless and clasp the stem.
 Lower leaves and rosette leaves taper to a winged stalk.

 Flowers bloom from May through September or October.
 Yellow flower heads resemble dandelions and grow from the top of the flowering stem.
 Petals have toothed tips.

-The tiny fruit are brown to pale orange-brown and have a slender attachment that ends in a parachutelike tuft of soft white hairs or bristles.
+The tiny Fruits are brown to pale orange-brown and have a slender attachment that ends in a parachutelike tuft of soft white hairs or bristles.

 Reproduces by seed.